 Ahoichen!
 Ich bin Karin und ich stecke hinter dem Blog Lisbeths.
 Ich backe, weil es mich und meine Lieblingsmenschen glücklich macht und ich blogge, damit ich dieses Glück mit dir und deinen Lieblingsmenschen teilen kann.
 Mehr…

-Mein Blog wurde gestaltet von der JA-Kreativagentur
+Mein Blog wurde gestaltet von der JW-Kreativagentur

 Mit der Nutzung dieser Website erklären Sie sich mit unserer Datenschutzrichtlinie einverstanden.
 Cookies helfen uns bei der Bereitstellung unserer Dienste.
 Durch die Nutzung dieser Website erklären Sie sich damit einverstanden, dass wir Cookies setzen.